industrial-ui/industrial-ui/src/routes/docs/_docs/button.md

-# Button

 <script>
+import Title from '../_components/page-title.svelte';
 import Button from '../../../ui/Button/index.svelte';
 import ShowBlock from '../_components/show-block.svelte';
 </script>

+<Title
+  title="Button"
+/>

+Here is how simply you can use the button in pair with *semantic-ui* library or any other stylesheets.

 <ShowBlock>
   <Button>Hello</Button>